Prajit1221/CogniCare---An-AI-voice-base-LLM-Doctor/README.md

 User Communication: The user hears the AI-generated diagnostic insights, including potential conditions and a disclaimer emphasizing the need for professional medical consultation.

 ⚠️ Important Disclaimer

 CogniCare is a preliminary diagnostic tool and not a substitute for professional medical advice.
 The information provided is for informational purposes only and should not be used to self-diagnose or treat any health condition.
 Always consult with a qualified healthcare professional for any medical concerns.

 🤝 Contributions

 We welcome contributions from developers, researchers, and healthcare professionals interested in advancing AI-powered healthcare.
 Please see our CONTRIBUTING.md file for more details.

 📧 Contact

-For any inquiries, please contact prajit.bhalala1221@gmail.com.
+For any inquiries, please contact [Your Contact Information].